seth-kitchens/nssgui/README.md

 ## Terms

-`psgu`: Abbreviation of PsgUnsimplified

-`psgu`: Suggested import for PsgUnsimplified
+`psgu`: Abbreviation and package name for PsgUnsimplified

 `sg`: Abbreviation and suggested import alias for PySimpleGUI